constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==
+= 2.0.7 =
+- Added filter "vimeotheque\player\embed-parameters" that allows extra parameters to be added to the video embed iframe URL;
+- Updated translation file for Romanian.

 = 2.0.6 =
 - Created new option for playlist block to display post excerpts in playlists for theme Default;
 - Created new option for playlist block to allow various posts ordering options;